W ondering how to add custom code in WordPress?

 Alternatively, you can pick the ‘Shortcode’ option to manually copy and paste the code snippet anywhere on your site.

-For example, you can load code snippets only on specific page URLs, only for logged-in users, only for users with the ‘Contributor’ role, and more.
+For example, you can load code snippets only on specific page URLs, for logged-in users, for users with the ‘Contributor’ role, and more.

 At the bottom of the page, there’s a Basic info section.
-Here, you can add tags and notes for your code snippet.
+Here, you can assign tags to your code snippet and notes to stay organized.

 There’s also a priority field that allows you to control the order in which snippets are executed when you want to run multiple snippets in the same location.